 Inside the statue, a specialized camera mount typically used to shoot from motor vehicles was attached to an emergency lift.
 The lift was then slowly moved through the statue with the camera on top.
 The results were stunning.

-As for the sound, Hubbard, who was responsible for designing the overall exhibit experience in the museum, said he wanted the soundscapes to have a sense of theatricality.
+As for the sound, Nick was one of a team of designers who was responsible for designing the overall exhibit experience in the museum, said he wanted the soundscapes to have a sense of theatricality.
 "This is a historical museum and many of the elements are documentary.
 We wanted to layer in additional experiences that would take the visitor back to that time when the statue was built in a way that was more emotional and poetic.
 We were able to do this with the sound.”